robjinman/lithic3d/README.md

 * Your application must not contain micro-transactions
 * Your application must not contain ads
-* Your application must be non-subscription - either free or pay-once
+* Your application must not require that users pay a subscription; it must be either free or pay-once
 * Your application must not be reliant on remote servers - unless the server-side software is available for users to self-host
 * Your application must not contain "active" DRM that could threaten the user's long term ownership - except DRM added by a third-party app store (Google Play, Apple App Store, etc.)